SoCo/SoCo/doc/unittests.rst

 checks of whether the individual methods produce the expected results.
-Such tests are especially useful during re-factoring and to check that already implemented functionality continues to work past updates to the Sonos units internal software.
+Such tests are especially useful during re-factoring and to check that already implemented functionality continues to work past updates to the Sonos® units internal software.

 Running the unit tests
 ======================

-To run the unit tests enter the ``unittest`` folder in the source code checkout and run the unit test execution script ``execute_unittests.py`` (it is required that the `SoCo` checkout is added to the Python path of your system).
-To run all the unit tests for the *SoCo* class run:
+To run the unit tests enter the ``unittest`` folder in the source code checkout and run the unit test execution script ``execute_unittests.py`` (it is required that the *SoCo* checkout is added to the Python path of your system).
+To run all the unit tests for the *SoCo* class execute the following command:

 .. code-block:: sh

     python execute_unittests.py --modules soco --ip 192.168.0.110

-where the IP address should be replaced with the IP address of the Sonos unit you want to use for the unit tests (NOTE!
+where the IP address should be replaced with the IP address of the Sonos® unit you want to use for the unit tests (NOTE!
 At present the unit tests for the *SoCo* module requires your Sonos® unit to be playing local network music library tracks from the queue and have at least two such tracks in the queue).
 You can get a list of all the units in